ryan-kirkman/challenges/README.md

-You're most likely already participating in our recruiting process, but if you stumbled here by chance and would like to work with us, please do check out our open positons available at http://www.talkdesk.com/jobs/
+You're most likely already participating in our recruiting process, but if you stumbled here by chance and would like to work with us, please do check out our open positions available at http://www.talkdesk.com/jobs/

 If you're in the process, then by now we have got a better appreciation of who you are and now we would like to get a feel for the way you work.
 To do this, we would like to challenge you to collaborate with us on solving a problem that we've encountered before.

-Please understand that this is not a test or an exame, here there are no right and wrong answers.
+Please understand that this is not a test or an exam, here there are no right and wrong answers.
 This is just an opportunity for us to collaborate together and solve an interesting problem.
 You also can get an understanding of the type of things we have to do in Talkdesk, being a startup and all.